 This one requires a bit more explanations, and I have a full article dedicated to it, but here is a summary if you don’t want to click away.
 Find a position where gravity assists your stretch, and start way in your comfort zone.
 Use the muscles you want to stretch to resist gravity, and slowly yield to it to lower yourself into the stretch.
 That will again, teach you control over your movement, which is crucial to safe exploration of the end your ranges of motion, and also create rather strong shear loads inside your muscle, helping realign the fibres of your fascia (the structural, more passive components of muscles) to allow for the mobility you’re after.

-Continue reading: Your First Step Towards Hip Flexibility, Imagery for Ankle Mobility5 Daily Opportunities to Perfect Your Posture.
+Continue reading: Your First Step Towards Hip Flexibility, Imagery for Ankle Mobility, 5 Daily Opportunities to Perfect Your Posture.

 Want more like this?

-Check out the following blogs from massage therapists I know from around London: You might also like these more commercial and global sites:
+Check out the following blogs from massage therapists I know from around London:- On The Run Health and Fitness on running, nutrition and sports massage.